Wat is aangeboren CMV?

 The CMV virus may affect the child's brain.
 The baby's body can also react by making the liver and spleen work extra hard, which can lead to a swollen belly.
 Early infection in pregnancy increases the likelihood of symptoms in the baby.

-Sometimes the virus does not hit the child itself, but it damages the placenta.
-This can reduce the blood supply to the child, which can cause the baby to grow less well and have a low birth weight.
+Sometimes the virus does not directly infect the child but damages the placenta.
+This can reduce blood flow to the child, leading to poor growth and a low birth weight.